JonasCz/How-To-Prevent-Scraping/README.md

 ##Non-Technical:

-###Your hosting provider may provide bot - and scraper protection.
+###Your hosting provider may provide bot - and scraper protection:

-For example, CloudFlare provides an anti-bot protection, and so does AWS.
+For example, CloudFlare provides an anti-bot and anti-scraping protection, which you just need to enable, and so does AWS.
+There is also mod_evasive, an Apache module which let's you implement rate-limiting easily.

 ###Tell people not to scrape, and some will respect it